larsgeorge/jmxtoolkit/INSTALL.rst

 Building JMXToolkit
 ===================

 The project comes with the configuration files for the current distribution, so one can build the project as is - or - query a specific set of JMX enabled hosts and build a system that matches those hosts.
 This allows for example to create different instances to graph clusters with different release levels.

 To build the project with the current JMX properties file simply run::

-    $ ant
+    $ mvn package

 It builds a jar file containing all that is needed for the current release of HBase.
+The jar file can be run like this:

+    $ java -jar target/jmxtoolkit-2.0-toolkit.jar

+Add the parameters as per the README file to execute the examples listed there.

+vvv OUTDATED - v1.0 ONLY vvv

 See the section about Cacti below for how to proceed from this point.

 Custom Building
 ===============